IsaacShelton/GithubActionsAdept/README.md

 # GithubActionsAdept
-Work-in-progress CI/CD system for the Adept Repository
+Repository for working on CI/CD system for the Adept Repository